Now is the time

 Insurance can be an uncomfortable topic, steeped in life’s unknowns.
 Insurance can play an integral role in your overall financial strategy.

-Protecting your path
+Helping you along your path

-That’s where insurance can come in.
-When planned wisely, insurance may help cover the expected and unexpected events on life’s journey – and help you stay on course financially.
+Right now, your path to retirement may look clear.
+But what happens if your path is cut short by an untimely accident or illness?
+Or wiped out by a death and the accompanying loss of an income stream?
+That’s where insurance can come help.
+When planned for appropriately, insurance may help cover the expected and unexpected events on life’s journey – and help you stay on course financially.

-Depending on the type of policy, the cash value can potentially grow, tax-deferred, and may be accessed through tax-free withdrawals and/or loans.
+Depending on the type of policy, the cash value can potentially grow, tax-deferred, and may generally be accessed through tax-free withdrawals and/or loans.

 - Loan collateral

 Most people don’t see a disability in their future, but, almost one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition (anything from a back injury to depression) before they reach the normal retirement age,1 according to the Social Security Administration.
 And, the average duration of a long term disability is 2.5 years.2